 About Derek Walcott, the creator of the poem

 Belonging from the sovereign island country called Saint Lucia from the West Indies, Derek Walcott was an acclaimed poet.
 His work was appreciated both by critics and readers.
 Derek was awarded the Nobel Prize for Literature in the year 1992.
 Along with poetry, he worked as a professor and taught writing and poetry.
 If you find his poems engaging and interesting, you should read Omeros which is often considered his greatest literary work.

-The theme of The Fist is Love and the complications that come with it.
-Love is bittersweet.
-We love for the sweetness and leave for the bitterness.
-This is the nature of love.
-But what Derek does with The Fist shows the ugly side of love.
-The side that can kill someone.
-Love has been presented as a cage in this poem.
-Love captures people in it and then, no matter what you do, no matter how great and pure love is, there will always be pain from it.
-But this pain is often taken with the pleasure of love.
-This usage of opposites is mostly seen in Robert Frost’s poems like Fire and Ice or Stopping by the Woods in a Snowy Evening.
+This kind of usage of opposites such as love and hate is mostly seen in Robert Frost’s poems like Fire and Ice or Stopping by the Woods in a Snowy Evening.
 A major part of the poem is about suffering this pain for love.
-The theme of the second stanza of The Fist is about love that has lost all the bounds.
+The theme of the second stanza of The Fist poem is about love that has lost all the bounds.
 This is maniacal love.
 How dangerous it can get will be analyzed in the later section.
 The love here is a festering evil spawn of the pure love people seek.

 Analysis of The Fist

 The fist clenched round my heart